ucoProject/UCO-Taxonomy-MIME/README.md

 ### Repository maturity

 *This repository is UNDER PROPOSAL and subject to revision and/or rejection by the UCO community.
-Feedback is welcome, and can be provided in UCO Jira ticket [OC-204](https://unifiedcyberontology.atlassian.net/browse/OC-204), its associated Change Proposal page, or directly on this repository as an Issue.*
+Feedback is welcome, and can be provided in its associated Issue on the UCO Issue Tracker (https://github.com/ucoProject/UCO/issues/363), or directly on this repository as an Issue.*

-IRIs and/or URLs referenced in this repository are not yet operational.
+IRIs and/or URLs referenced in this repository under `taxonomy.unifiedcyberontology.org` are not yet operational.

 ### Data purpose

-This repository provides a SKOS taxonomy as a member of UCO ontological resources.
-The taxonomy converts the [IANA Media Types registry](https://www.iana.org/assignments/media-types/) into SKOS under a UCO namespace, following a mostly two-tier [`skos:ConceptScheme`](https://www.w3.org/TR/skos-reference/#schemes):

-* The `ConceptScheme`'s top-level concepts are each Media Type Registry, such as `application`, `image`, etc.
-* The second tier of `Concept`s is the media type in each registry, such as `application/zip`, `image/gif`, etc.
-* Some extension media types not part of IANA are defined for various reasons, and may or may not be submitted in the future for standardization to IANA.
-These extensions follow the non-registration practice of [RFC 6838, Section 3.4], and all include the string [`/x-uco-`].
+This repository provides the [IANA Media Types registry](https://www.iana.org/assignments/media-types/) as a [SKOS](https://www.w3.org/TR/skos-primer/) taxonomy, as well as a parallel, specialized set of taxons that allow a user to represent Media Types as bearers of unique labels, and also sometimes to relate to one another.
+The rationale for using SKOS is:

+* Media Types present a use case of a vocabulary that has members of varying degrees of clarity:
+   - Names registered with IANA, which are standardized values;
+   - Names that follow an IANA-recommended extension pattern, such as including `x-` in the subtype;
+   - Names that are neither IANA-registered nor follow an extension pattern, but have seen wide use, such as `application/tar`.

+To enable interoperability with data models that use the [Dublin Core Terms MediaType concept](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#http://purl.org/dc/terms/MediaType), each media type `skos:Concept` is also designated as a subclass of `dcterms:FileFormat`, defined in [UCO's types ontology](https://ontology.unifiedcyberontology.org/uco/types/).  *(Editorial note: The ontology update that ties in `dcterms:FileFOramt` is under proposal in [UCO PR 377](https://github.com/ucoProject/UCO/pull/377).)*

+#### Data documentation

+See [the data README](documentation/README.md) for data usage notes and extension summaries.

+See [this document](documentation/design.md) for design rationales.

+#### Data usage

 This repository's primary product is a monolithic ontology and taxonomy file, serialized in Turtle, [`mime.ttl`](taxonomy/mime/mime.ttl).

-The expected usage pattern of this file is via importing or referencing its versioned or unversioned IRI as a URL, e.g.:
+The expected usage pattern of this file is via importing or referencing its versioned, or unversioned, IRI as a URL.
+Respective examples:

 ```turtle
 <http://example.org/versioned-importing-ontology>